How to stay hydrated during winter training

 4. Drink to thirst rather than setting arbitrary targets for how much you think you 'should' be consuming.

-5. Add electrolytes (sodium is the key one) to drinks if sessions are particularly long, arduous or if you have an especially high sweat rate.
+5. Add electrolytes (sodium is the key one) to drinks if sessions are particularly long, arduous, if you have an especially high sweat rate or you're training 2 or more times per day.